framps/raspiBackupDoc/en/src/faq.md

 sendEmail.
 Other email clients can be addressed via an email extension (for details see [here](hooks-for-own-scripts.md)).

 <a name="faq11"></a>
 ### 11) My eMailClient is unfortunately not supported by *raspiBackup*.
 How can I still receive emails?

-*raspiBackup* can use an email extension (extension plugpoint) to send the email. eMail.
+*raspiBackup* can use an email extension (extension plugpoint) to send the email.
 To do this, you have to write a small script, which sets the eMailParameters corresponding to the eMailClient used and calls the eMailClient with the correct syntax.
 An example extension for mailx is included in the [extension examples](hooks-for-own-scripts.md).